nrfconnect/sdk-nrf/samples/bluetooth/mesh/light_switch/README.rst

   * `nRF Mesh mobile app for Android`_
   * `nRF Mesh mobile app for iOS`_

-An additional requirement is the :ref:`bluetooth_mesh_light` sample application programmed on a separate device and configured according to the Mesh Light sample's :ref:`bluetooth_mesh_light_testing` guide.
+An additional requirement is the :ref:`bluetooth_mesh_light` sample application programmed on a separate device, and configured according to the mesh light sample's :ref:`testing guide <bluetooth_mesh_light_testing>`.

 User interface
 **************

 Buttons:
    Buttons are used to control the respective Generic OnOff Clients.
-   When pressed, the button toggles the LED state on a :ref:`Mesh Light <bluetooth_mesh_light>` device.
+   When pressed, the button toggles the LED state on a :ref:`mesh light <bluetooth_mesh_light>` device.

 LEDs:
    Show the last known OnOff state of the targeted :ref:`bluetooth_mesh_light` board.